 Surfbreak at Paunch

 As we mentioned earlier, during our stay in Bocas del Toro we stayed at Surfbreak at Paunch.
 There couldn’t be a more suitable name for this place.
-Playa Paunch with its surf break is literally down the little hill, and from your balcony you can basically check out the waves.
+Playa Paunch with its surf break is literally down the little hill, and from your balcony, you can basically check out the waves.
 You can’t get much closer to one of the best surfs on the island.
 Want to be the first in the water without having to wake up in the middle of the night?
-Than this is your spot!
-With their comfortable cabinas surrounded by nature this really is a great option to stay.
+Then this is your spot!
+With their comfortable cabins surrounded by nature, this really is a great option to stay.

 When you’re all surfed out after your sunrise surf, there’s nothing you want more than a killer breakfast, right?
 Well, they know how to satisfy those needs at Surfbreak at Paunch.
-With a daily changing breakfast menu with yoghurt and granola, juices and all kinds of hearty dishes you will be sure to be one happy camper before it’s even 10am.
-Make sure to take the breakfast casserole when it’s on offer, because it’s everything you need after that surf session.
+With a daily changing breakfast menu with yogurt and granola, juices, and all kinds of hearty dishes you will be sure to be one happy camper before it’s even 10 am.
+Make sure to take the breakfast casserole when it’s on offer because it’s everything you need after that surf session.

 Island Plantation

 Feel like you need some pampering after all that traveling?
-Than Island Plantation is where you wanna stay on Isla Colon.
-It feels like a five star retreat, without the arrogance that sometimes comes with these kind of places.
+Then Island Plantation is where you wanna stay on Isla Colon.
+It feels like a five-star retreat, without the arrogance that sometimes comes with this kind of places.
 The rooms are spacious, the beds are dangerously comfortable, the pool is gorgeous and the food is delicious.
 Add the extremely welcoming vibe to this and the fact that walking around barefoot all day long is the bar, and we were sold.
 The place is absolutely gorgeous, and only footsteps away from beautiful deserted Bluff Beach.
-A surf spot for the dare devils among us (as it is close to shore, steep and some unforgiving reef underneath), or the ultimate beach bar for some horizontal relaxing.
+A surf spot for the daredevils among us (as it is close to shore, steep and some unforgiving reef underneath), or the ultimate beach bar for some horizontal relaxing.

 Casa Comunal